 The part-time program has been designed for professionals seeking to make a change in their career.

 The part-time degree program in Business & Management for Professionals offered by MCI provides a high-quality education with practical relevance to the field of general management and respective elective subjects available from the fourth semester onwards.
 The program has been designed for professionals seeking to make a change in their career.
-The course delivers, in particular, with its blended learning approach to teaching, its international orientation, and its continuous cooperation with the world of business.
+The program delivers, in particular, with its blended learning approach to teaching, its international orientation, and its continuous cooperation with the world of business.
 The aim is to promote students’ ability to provide efficient solutions to entrepreneurial challenges and current problems of business and management, qualifying them to take over positions of economic and social responsibility.

 Business & Management for Professionals targets motivated individuals seeking to qualify for a more challenging position, to take over a leading function, to set up their own business, to work in an international institution, or to strengthen the international position of their business.